-Nailing Twitter Jargon: 10 Terms You Need to Know Before You Tweet
+10 Twitter Terms to Know Before You Tweet

 A Simple Guide to Twitter Terminology for Beginners

-To get you started, here are 10 important Twitter terms to know before you send your next tweet.
+To get you started, here are 10 important Twitter terms to know before you send your first tweet.

-Twitter is a social media site that has also grown to become a popular way for companies to offer sweepstakes.
+Twitter is a social media site that has become a popular way for companies to offer sweepstakes.

-The interesting thing about Twitter is that each post needs to be 280 characters or less, including links.
-So conversations take place in bite-sized posts.
+The thing that sets Twitter apart from other social media networks is that each post needs to be 280 characters or less, including links.
+So conversations take place in bite-sized pieces.

-(If a limit of 280 characters sounds too long to you, that's because the limit used to be a mere 140 characters.
-Twitter doubled its allowed post length in 2017.)
+Note: If a limit of 280 characters sounds too long to you, that's because the limit used to be a mere 140 characters.
+Twitter doubled its allowed post length in 2017.

 What Is a Tweet on Twitter?